JeremiasRonco/JeremiasRonco/README.md

 ## 🎮 Im a junior game developer focused in programming, willing to improve everyday

-I have knowledge in 💻 C#, C++, using Unity, Construct 2, 👨‍🎨 Photoshop, Illustrator, 3DS Max
+I have knowledge in 💻 C#, C++, using Unity, Construct 2

 Contact me: jeremiasronco.ies@gmail.com